matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >     -b [BASEPATH], --basePath [BASEPATH]      base path where to find the input data.
 If enabled it automatically gets the input data from EOS unless a local directory is specified
 >     -o OUTPUT, --output OUTPUT     name of the output directory

+Some of the options above are applicable even to the single processes.

 ### Download of the input datasets

 The datasets can be downloaded locally by running

 >       python download.py -d DirectoryName

-If not specified otherwise they are saved in the directory `Input/`.
+If not specified otherwise, datasets are saved in the directory `Input/`.
+The option `-p` disables parallel running, while the option `-e` lets the users choose between multi-threading (default) or multi-processing.

 ### Skimming